 7. Once the chicken is seared, set it aside, and lower you head slightly to medium.
 Toss in your peppers, shallots, garlic, and ginger, and stir in the remaining oil.
 As things start to caramelize, and release water, scrape up the fond (the stuff that stuck to the pan when you cooked the chicken) and continue stirring.

-8. Stir the chicken pieces back into the pot to finish cooking, then toss in your herbs, chopped peanuts, and lime juice.
+8. Toss in your herbs, chopped peanuts, rice noodles, and lime juice.
 Savor that smell.
 Seriously.
+Add the cooked chicken at the end.